 Here is where you are asking the company to put in writing and disclose how they arrived at their numbers for their performance or success claims.

 As one company said to a consumer, “Our numbers don’t include people who didn’t finish the program.”
 That’s an important fact to know.
-So if 95 percent of people never achieved the results the program offered, how can a company stand behind a statement that 100 percent of clients are successful?
-That’s why knowing how they calculated their performance numbers is important.
+So if 95 percent of people never achieved the program’s results, how can a company stand behind a statement that 100 percent of clients are successful?
+That’s why knowing how they calculated their performance numbers is essential.

-You also need to know what time period these numbers cover.
-Is this just for the last week, the last month, or the last decade?
+You also need to know what period these numbers cover.
+Is this just for the last week, the previous month, or the last decade?

 Will you provide me with a written statement about your performance results?